 This toolkit provides step-by-step guidance for managing the coronavirus in the workplace.
 It provides links to key information and templates on the website.
 The information is being continually checked and updated.

 Symptoms include a high fever, a new, continuous cough, and loss of, or change to, sense of smell or taste.
-Some may suffer from a mild illness and recover easily, while in other cases, infection can progress to pneumonia.
-Reports suggest that the elderly, those with weakened immune systems, and those with underlying health conditions such as diabetes and chronic lung disease are the most susceptible to serious illness and death.
+Some may suffer from a mild illness and recover easily.
+However, in other cases people can become seriously ill and suffer a range of complications.
+The elderly, those with weakened immune systems, and those with underlying health conditions such as diabetes and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as two days after infection or as long as 14 days.
 Some people infected with Covid-19 can be “asymptomatic” but still spread the virus.
 Protection can be provided through Covid-19 vaccination.
 Vaccines not only prevent illness but also help prevent the spread of the virus.

 Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, preventing them from exposing themselves to unnecessary risk.
-In this case, that may include not putting them in a position, for example, travel to a certain area, in which they could become infected by the virus itself.
+All health and safety law has remained in place throughout the pandemic.

 What should you do as an employer in early years?

 Early years providers should follow the latest official Department for Education guidance.
 Actions for early years and childcare providers during the COVID-19 pandemic applies to all types of early years provision.

 Early years providers must carry out risk assessments and use appropriate protective measures to keep children and staff safe.
 Health and safety risk assessments must consider the additional risk that the Covid-19 virus introduces.